sh3lk/mx/website/docs.md

 # Kube

-[Kube][kube] is a deployer that allows you to run Service Weaver applications in any [Kubernetes][kubernetes] environment, i.e. [GKE][gke], [EKS][eks], [AKS][aks], [minikube][minikube], etc.
+[Kube][kube] is a deployer that allows you to run MX applications in any [Kubernetes][kubernetes] environment, i.e. [GKE][gke], [EKS][eks], [AKS][aks],
+[minikube][minikube], etc.